djgroen/FabSim3/docs/installation.md

 ## Installing FabSim3

-1. Clone the code from the GitHub repository
+1. Clone FabSim3 from the GitHub repository:
 	```sh
 	git clone https://github.com/djgroen/FabSim3.git
 	```
-2. To install **all** packages automatically and configure yml files, please go to your FabSim3 directory, and type
+2. To install **all** packages automatically and configure yml files, please go to your `FabSim3` directory, and type
 	```sh
 	python3 configure_fabsim.py
 	```